mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 to permit swapping bitcoin in a "trustless" way for other assets, using hash time locked contracts.
 These protocols are often quite complex, requiring each party to "commit" their funds first, then trigger the swap, and have contingencies for each party to recover their committed funds if the counter party renegs.
 These protocols may require several rounds of interaction, and require several on-chain transactions, incurring fees and increasing the total delay for the swap to be finished.
+(Because of this complexity, alternatives have been sought such as "wrapped Bitcoin" which is an
+ERC20 representation of locked bitcoin which can be used more easily on the Ethereum network.)

 This proposal is considerably simpler -- the rounds of interaction are a minimum, requiring only one side to send a transaction fragment to another.
 No one is required to "escrow" their funds into a smart contract or temporary address.
 A party who desires to swap can broadcast their transaction fragment